tp1845/phase-3-sinatra-react-project/README.md

 running. [**Fork and clone**][fork link] this repository to get started.
 Then, run `bundle install` to install the gems.

+**Important**: Be sure you fork a copy of the repo into your GitHub account before cloning it.
+You can do this by using the link above or by clicking the "Octocat" button at the top of this page, then clicking "Fork" in the upper right corner of the repo page.

 [fork link]: https://github.com/learn-co-curriculum/phase-3-sinatra-react-project/fork

 The `app/controllers/application_controller.rb` file has an example GET route